opengd/solar-sis/README.md

 ## Contributing

 Feel free to send in bugs/features or any other requests.
 We will take a look at them all and incorporate them as much as we can.
-If you want to contribute to the time its spent on this getting it here you can always contribute to the authors below
+If you want to contribute to the time its spent on this getting it here you can always contribute to the authors below via any of their Patreon/Paypal links

 ## Authors